jrdnbwmn/query/_posts/2018-4-10-manuel-frigerio-from-maitre.md

 ---
-title:  "Manuel Frigerio on pricing, paid advertising, and Product Hunt"
+title:  "Manuel Frigerio from Maître"
 tags: [ pricing, paid advertising, query ]
 ---

 [Manuel Frigerio](https://manuel.friger.io/) is the founder of [Maître](https://maitreapp.co/), which offers multiple tools for viral referral marketing.
 He is Italian, and lived in London for four years before doing the "digital nomad thing"™ for 8 months in south-east Asia.

-### What have been your pricing decisions for Maître and how has that affected the overall success of the product?
+## What have been your pricing decisions for Maître and how has that affected the overall success of the product?

 I've changed my mind about pricing 100 times.
 In the beginning, I went for a one-off fee simply because I couldn't be bothered building a subscription system.